-Mukesh Ambani, Sundar Pichai spotted at Lords; spark rumours of investment in 'The Hundred'
+Mukesh Ambani, Sundar Pichai seen at Lords; spark rumours of investment in UK league

 On Tuesday, Team India’s former head coach Ravi Shastri shared a picture with Reliance Industries Chairman Mukesh Ambani and Google CEO Sundar Pichai.
 The three men were watching a game of cricket at Lords, sparking immediate speculations of corporate interest in ‘The Hundred’ - England’s innovative cricket league with each match consisting of 100 balls.

 Business Today reached out to RIL for a comment.
-“Would be difficult to comment at this time though,” said a spokesperson.
+We will update the copy if we get a response.

 The ongoing second edition of The Hundred has Shastri doing commentary for a UK broadcaster.
 Sharing the picture on Twitter, he wrote, “In the august company of two people who love their cricket - Mr Mukesh Ambani and Mr @sundarpichai at @thehundred.”